 CNAME approach uses one domain and differentiates BYOD vs. non-BYOD via email prefixes.

 Hosting JSON requires two separate domains—one for BYOD JSON and one for non-BYOD JSON.
+The benefit is that you can host JSON on your root domain, so your Managed Apple ID can be the same as your company work email.

 1. Prerequisites